AI Engineer vs. Data Scientist: Key Differences and Career Paths

 What is a data scientist?

 Data scientists are skilled at reading and interpreting raw data and developing real-world conclusions or applications from their understanding.
-They know how to clean and analyze unstructured data to help teams and organizations make better decisions or produce meaningful insights.
+They know the basics of data analytics, like how to clean and analyze unstructured data to help teams and organizations make data-driven decisions or produce meaningful insights.
 They comprehend the unique complications of working with big data, and they understand how to perform data cleaning and data management even when working with large amounts of data.

-Data scientists can also identify patterns in large datasets and make sense of the data through various techniques and analytical skills.
-This enables data scientists to share their findings with clients, colleagues, and other stakeholders as they recommend various decisions or suggest improvements.
-Through the process of data mining, data scientists can also improve business processes through predictive analytics and future forecasting.
+A data scientist can also identify patterns in large datasets and make sense of the data through various techniques and analytical skills.
+These skills enable data scientists to share their findings with clients, colleagues, and other stakeholders as they recommend various decisions or suggest improvements.
+Through data mining, data scientists can also optimize business processes using predictive analytics and future forecasting.

-AI engineers and data scientists must possess a wide range of knowledge as well as various technical skills.
+AI engineers and data scientists must possess a wide range of knowledge and various technical skills.
 Let’s get more specific about what you’ll need to know and do in order to succeed in each role.

 AI engineers